 Righty Bob Kammeyer (1950), a 1972 Yankee amateur draft selection (in the 21st round), did his only pitching for the 1978-1979 club, and not to much effect.
 But at least he had his seven games in the first year to offset the disaster that occurred in his only work in the latter.
 Kammeyer allowed seven hits and eight runs in his sole 1979 appearance without ever recording an out.

 The newest player born December 2 to the Yankee fold had the briefest of stays in 2014, as promising catching prospect Gary Sanchez (1992) had but two at bats, pinch hitting in separate games, with one strike out and no hits.
 But 2016 was a totally different story, as he took the sport by storm, stroking 20 home runs and 12 doubles with 42 rbi’s in 53 games.
 Gary, who was signed by the Yanks as a free agent in 2009, displayed a cannon for an arm as well.
 Despite struggling a little defensively in 2017, he would again excel at the plate, with 33 home runs and 90 rbi’s, this despite missing a month with a shoulder injury.
 Gary’s 2018 season was affected both by poor receiving (his 18 passed balls led the league), and DL stints; he played in just 89 games.
 More disappointing still was his offense, as he batted just .186, though the 18 home runs and 53 rbi’s showed promise.
-No one in Yankeeland is giving up on Gary just yet.
+He exhibited improved defense in 2019, while his offense continued to be a mixed bag: 34 home runs and 77 rbi’s exceeded catching numbers in both leagues by quite a bit, but he did not hit much in the post.
+Still, few (one hopes) in Yankeeland are giving up on Gary just yet.